22f3001825/soft-engg-project-sep-2025-se-SEP-16/frontend/README.md

 ## Demo Credentials

-You can use the following credentials to log in:
+Select the desired role from the dropdown in the login form, then use one of the following credentials:

 * **Customer**